ollelogdahl/cgr/docs/rend2.typ

 elements in the _draw buffer_.
 The draw buffer is later consumed by the _forward indirect_ pass, which performs one _VkDrawIndexedIndirect_ per batch.

+== Culling Compute

+#figure(
+    image(width: 60%, "figures/cull.svg"),
+    caption: "Culling Compute Shader",
+)

+== Compacting the Draw Buffer

+After culling, some objects will be removed and cause holes in the draw buffer.
+These are not drawn, as their instance count is set to zero.
+But as the buffer is consumed as draw calls, they will still create overhead.
+On a GTX 1070, the overhead of drawing 125k objects all being culled is around 2.97ms (average 23ns per object).

+Compaction needs to be handled when inserting the objects into the draw buffer.
+The solution is inspired by @wihlidal2016 and utilizes workgroup ballot operations and parallel prefix sum.
+The algorithm works on subgroups.
+Firstly, each invocation checks if the object is visible or not.
+This value is stored in a ballot for this subgroup.
+Then a local offset is calculated by counting the number of bits set in the subgroup ballot up to this invocation.
+The total number of bits set in the ballot is calculated.
+The first invocation is elected and performs a atomic add to the draw buffers count field, and then broadcast the returned offset (base offset) to the subgroup.
+Each invocation now sums the base offset with the local offset to retrieve the final offset in the draw buffer.
+All visible objects can now write to their correct position in the draw buffer.
+The algorithm is presented in @fig:compaction.

+#figure(
+  image(width: 80%, "figures/compaction.svg"),
+  caption: "Compaction Algorithm",
+) <fig:compaction>

 == Manual Vertex Pulling

 A problem with the current design is that a batch requires all object to use the same vertex layout.